 Stolen Currency from the Post Office

 Postal Inspectors were on the hunt for money that a former postal employee had stolen years earlier.
-The employee had since died when they decided to enlist the help of a detectorist to search the deceased employee’s home.
+It was after the employee died that they decided to enlist the help of a detectorist from the U.S. Army to search the deceased employee’s home.
 To their surprise, the detectorist located the stolen cash, a total of $153,150, in the employee’s courtyard.
 He had hidden the cash in cans, urns, and a length of stovepipe.
 The treasure was buried nine feet underground.

 1913 Ford Model T Car